ThanosKa/magic-self/README.md

 ### Deploy to Vercel

-The easiest way to deploy folio.sh is with Vercel:
+The easiest way to deploy magic-self.dev is with Vercel:

 1. Push your code to GitHub
 2. Import the project in [Vercel](https://vercel.com)